 - 80% of consumers say that authenticity of content will influence them to follow a brand

-With honesty, credibility and engagement high on most brands’ wish-lists, user-generated content is more frequently a part of modern marketing strategies.
+With honesty, credibility and engagement high on most brands’ wish-lists, UGC is more frequently a part of modern ecommerce marketing strategies.
 That’s because it’s more genuine than any in-house campaign, and brands can amplify user-generated content by using it in their own marketing activity.

 User-generated content also takes the attention away from your brand and places it onto your audience.
 Making it about them is a great way to build a relationship with your customers.